ribtoks/code-jamming/_posts/2013-06-10-opensuse-yast-annoying-org-a11y-bus-warning.md

 ---
 Has anybody ever received this warning message when using YaST Gui?

-&#8220;The name org.a11y.Bus was not provided by any .service files&#8221;
+"The name org.a11y.Bus was not provided by any .service files"

 It appears with almost any GTK program and to solve it, you have to install _at-spi2-core_ package, which provides such name.